Make sure your journeys are safe this festive season

 - Be alert when you are in an area where there is a risk of criminal activities such as hijacking or smash-and-grab theft.

 Things to avoid while driving

 - Avoid distractions while driving.
-For example, never drive while using your cellphone, this will only distract you and cause a lapse in concentration.
+For example, never use your cellphone while driving.
+This will cause a lapse in your concentration, putting you and others at risk.
 Rather install a hands-free kit in your car.
 Find out more.